SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You gain proficiency with Sleight of Hand, or expertise if already proficient.
 You also have advantage on Sleight of Hand Dexterity checks.

-# Piercer

-Increase your Strength or Dexterity by 1, to a maximum of 20.
-When you hit a creature with an attack that deals piercing damage, you can re-roll dice when you roll a 1 and you must use the new roll.
-When you score a critical hit you can roll one additional damage die when determining the extra piercing damage the target takes.

 # Piercer [Dex]

 You have achieved a penetrating precision in combat.
 Increase your Dexterity by 1, to a maximum of 20.
 When you hit a creature with an attack that deals piercing damage, you can re-roll dice when you roll a 1 and you must use the new roll.
 When you score a critical hit you can roll one additional damage die when determining the extra piercing damage the target takes.